Deep Reinforcement Learning for Controlled Traversing of the Attractor Landscape of Boolean Models in the Context of Cellular Reprogramming: Implementation

-We implement pbn-STAC as a~fork of gym-PBN~\cite{sota-gym}, an~environment for modelling of PBNs, and pbn-rl~\cite{sota-pbn-rl-git}, a~suite of DRL experiments for a~different PBN control problem formulated in~\cite{MCSW22}.
+We implement pbn-STAC as a~fork of gym-PBN~\citep{sota-gym}, an~environment for modelling of PBNs, and pbn-rl~\citep{sota-pbn-rl-git}, a~suite of DRL experiments for a~different PBN control problem formulated in~\citep{MCSW22}.
 In pbn-STAC, we have adapted the original code of gym-PBN and pbn-rl to our formulation of the PBN control problem, i.e., the source-target attractor control.
 First, we extend gym-PBN by adding the asynchronous PBN environment to it.
-Second, to allow for simultaneous perturbation of a~combination of genes within a~DRL action, we replace the original DDQN architecture with the BDQ architecture~\cite{bdq}, which, contrary to DDQN, scales linearly with the dimension of the action space.
-The architecture of our BDQ network is depicted in Fig.~\ref{fig:BDQ_arch}.
+Second, to allow for simultaneous perturbation of a~combination of genes within a~DRL action, we replace the original DDQN architecture with the Branching Dueling Q-Network (BDQ) architecture~\citep{bdq}, which, contrary to DDQN, scales linearly with the dimension of the action space.
+The architecture of our BDQ network is described in Appendix~\ref{app:bdq}.
 Third, we implement the pseudo-attractor states identification procedure and the exploration probability boost technique.
 Finally, the framework takes as input a~source-target pair of attractors or pseudo-attractor states.
 In the case of a~multi-state target attractor, a~training episode is regarded as successful if any of the target attractor states is reached.
-For a~multi-state source attractor, we uniformly sample one of its states and set it as the initial state.
-In this way, different source attractor states are considered as initial during DRL agent training.
-Our DRL-based framework for the source-target attrator control is made available via the dedicated pbn-STAC GitHub repository~\cite{git_gym_pbn}.
+For a~multi-state source attractor, we uniformly sample one of its states and set it as the initial state for an~episode.
+Our DRL-based framework for the source-target attractor control is made available via the dedicated pbn-STAC GitHub repository~\citep{git_pbn_rl}.